HCX - Increasing HCX Manager Disk Space for HCX Software Version 4.10 or Higher

 Section 2A) Adding a new disk and common partition space for a Non-LVM based HCX Manager with a Default 64GB Disk Setting

 Step 1: Add a 120GB or 300GB disk to both HCX managers based on the desired Medium or Large Scale Form Factor.
-Refer to Broadcom Knowledge Article 316591 "Creating a new virtual disk for an existing Linux virtual machine".
+Refer to Broadcom Knowledge Article Add new virtual Disk in HCX Manager.

 Step 2: Mount the created disk to HCX managers.